crypticCaroline/puppyplaymates/README.md

 * If all valid on submit will add the user to the database, add a session cookie using the username and direct them to build their profile.

 ### Build Profile
-* Allows users to fill out the rest of the following dogs’ details:
+* Allows users to fill out the rest of the following dogs’ details and types:
-    * Name
+    * Name - text - input to database as string
     * DOB
     * Size
     * Breed
     * Preferences for platonic or love
     * Spade of Neutered
     * Description
-* Allows the user to add their name and description
+* Allows the user to add their own name and description
 * Input fields are put through a validator to check they are acceptable and text fields are put through the profanity filter
+* The date of birth field has a date range of today and up to 20 years.
+This is to stop users giving their dog a future date or a date that doesn't exists
+* If the user has already buildt their profile these fields will be prefilled out so the user doesn't have to re enter them.

 ### Contact Us
-* Has a field for the email address so either a signed in user or new user can contact us
+* Has a field for the email address if the user is not signed in so they can enter their email
+* If the user is signed in it find their email from the database and doesn't display the email field
 * Asks the user to enter a message.
 When sent the user is sent a copy of the email to their inbox and the email is sent to Puppyplaymates

 ### Report User
 * Has a field for the user name they are reporting
 * Asks the user to enter a message explaining what they are reporting.
 When sent the user is sent a copy of the email to their inbox and the email is sent to Puppyplaymates